davhbrown/interactive_classification_metrics/paper/paper.md

 \autoref{fig:2} depicts ICM demonstrating a classic model evaluation mistake: using Accuracy alone to evaluate an overfit model trained on an imbalanced dataset.
-A comprehensive look at all available metrics reveal the flaw: with additional information beyond Accuracy and ROC AUC, it is clear that when accounting for all four “basic rates”, MCC reveals chance performance (MCC = 0.5).
-Also note that PR AUC=0.9, which could be naively interpreted as a good model, but its minimum baseline, driven by the proportion of classes, is 0.83, indicating that overall the area covered by the PR curve is small.
+A comprehensive look at all available metrics reveals the flaw: with additional information beyond Accuracy and ROC AUC, it is clear that when accounting for all four “basic rates”, MCC reveals chance performance (MCC = 0.5).
+Also note that PR AUC=0.9 could be naively interpreted as a good model, but its minimum baseline, driven by the proportion of classes, is 0.83, indicating that overall the area covered by the PR curve is small.

 ![The classic flaw of Accuracy on an imbalanced dataset.
 The negative class (black) has N=100 examples, the positive class (orange) has N=500.
 The classification threshold (green) is set extremely low to represent a model that predicts everything as the positive class, yet achieves over 80% Accuracy due to the proportions of the two classes in the dataset.\label{fig:2}](Figure2.png)